 Some people say he was merely a good teacher, but this is not a possibility either.
 If he was just a good teacher, then he could not make the claims he made, have them be false, and still be a good person.
 We cannot put him in the category of “only a good teacher.”

 Jesus is unique in history in that he was fully God and man.
 He needed to be human to identify with us and live the life we are incapable of living.
 He needed to be God to pay for our sins.
+He took this role because of his love for us.

 Trusting Jesus is more than just intellectual assent.
 This is like how we interact with a chair.
 We can know everything about a chair, describe it, and say that we believe it will hold us up.
 But we do not have faith that the chair will support us until we act and sit in it.
 Saving faith is a gift, but it requires us to trust and act.